KelvinTegelaar/AzGlue/README.md

 # AzGlue, a secure API gateway for IT Glue

-This project has been forked from [Kelvin Tegelaar](https://github.com/KelvinTegelaar)'s repo hosted on [KelvinTegelaar/AzGlue](https://github.com/KelvinTegelaar/AzGlue) and originally posted to his (fantasic) blog [cyberdrain.com](https://www.cyberdrain.com/documenting-with-powershell-handling-it-glue-api-security-and-rate-limiting/).
+This project was made by [Kelvin Tegelaar](https://github.com/KelvinTegelaar)'s repo hosted on [KelvinTegelaar/AzGlue](https://github.com/KelvinTegelaar/AzGlue) and originally posted to his on blog [cyberdrain.com](https://www.cyberdrain.com/documenting-with-powershell-handling-it-glue-api-security-and-rate-limiting/).

-The first release will maintain backwards compatibilty with Kelvin's existing gateway and public scripts.
+The current version is a result of merging Angus Warrens version with many security improvements, and ([Anguswarren/AzGlue]) and Kelvin's repo.

-Once this is complete, I will be implmenting some new features which would require existing scripts to be reworked.
+The current release tries to maintain backwards compatibilty with Kelvin's existing gateway and public scripts.
+In the future, There might be changes that require deeper moditifation of the AzGlue function which does not allow to retain backwards compatbility.

-### Goals for first release:
+### Changes made/planned by [AngusWarren]:
 - [x] Allow local dev, testing and deployment with VSCode's [Azure Functions extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions).
 - [x] Prevent misconfigured gateways from accepting empty API keys.
 - [x] Restrict returned data from the /organizations endpoint to honor OrgId whitelisting.